Mookie Betts: 2018 season: AL MVP and first World Series championship

-By May 21, Betts had amassed a major league-leading 15 home runs.
+By May 20, Betts had amassed a major league-leading 15 home runs.
 He led MLB in batting average, slugging percentage, OPS, total bases, extra-base hits, doubles, runs scored, runs created, and OPS+.
-He led Boston with 11 stolen bases, good for third in MLB.
-His 3.8 WAR (as calculated by Baseball Reference) at that point was second only to Trout in the majors.
-His offensive success was a major factor in the Red Sox' 32–15 start.
-On June 1, Betts was placed on the 10-day disabled list, retroactive to May 29, with a left abdominal strain; he returned to the active roster on June 11.
-On July 6, Betts hit his 22nd home run of the season, the 100th of his MLB career.
+He credited hitting coaches Tim Hyers and Andy Barkett as well as teammate J. D. Martinez for his improvement.
+He 4.3 WAR at the end of May, as calculated by FanGraphs, led the majors.
+On June 1, Betts was placed on the 10-day disabled list, retroactive to May 29, with a left abdominal strain.
+He returned to the active roster on June 11.
+On July 6, Betts hit his 100th career MLB home run.
 He became the fourth Red Sox player to hit 100 home runs before turning 26, the others being Tony Conigliaro, Jim Rice, and Ted Williams.
 On July 8, while batting .343 with 22 home runs and 44 RBIs, Betts was named to the All-Star Game as an AL starting outfielder.
-In a game against the Toronto Blue Jays on August 9, he hit for the cycle, becoming the 21st player in Red Sox franchise history to accomplish the feat.
+On August 9, he hit for the cycle, becoming the 21st player in Red Sox franchise history to accomplish the feat.
 On September 26, Betts stole his 30th base of the season, becoming just the second player in Red Sox history to join the 30–30 club (the first was Jacoby Ellsbury in 2011).

-Betts finished the 2018 season leading the major leagues with a .346 batting average, a .640 slugging percentage, and 129 runs scored.
+Betts finished the season leading the major leagues with a .346 batting average, a .640 slugging percentage, and 129 runs scored.
 For the season, he had the highest batting average on balls in play (.373) of all major league players.
-He also was second in the league in power-speed number (31.0).
+He also was second in the league in power–speed number (31).
 He had the highest fielding percentage among major league right fielders, at .996.
-The Red Sox finished the year at 108–54, and went on to win the World Series over the Los Angeles Dodgers.
-During the postseason, Betts hit 13-for-62 (.210) with one home run and four RBIs.
-After the season, Betts won his third consecutive Gold Glove, the Heart & Hustle Award, and the AL MVP Award, receiving 28 of 30 first place votes, making him the only player in AL history to win the World Series, a Gold Glove, a Silver Slugger Award, and the AL MVP in the same season.
+The Red Sox finished the year at 108–54 and went on to win the World Series over the Los Angeles Dodgers.
+In the postseason, Betts hit 13-for-62 (.210) with one home run and four RBIs.
+During the Game 4 of the ALCS, Betts made a leaping attempt to catch a would-be home run by Jose Altuve of the Houston Astros, and Altuve was ruled out due to fan interference.

+Betts won his third consecutive Gold Glove, the Heart & Hustle Award, and the AL MVP Award, receiving 28 of 30 first place votes, making him the only player in MLB history to win the World Series, a Gold Glove, a Silver Slugger Award, batting title, and MVP in the same season.